Newman Haynes Clanton: First Skeleton Canyon massacre

-In July 1879 several rustlers attacked a rancho in northern Sonora, Mexico, killing several of the inhabitants.
-Hunting the murderers, Mexican Rurales led by Commandant Francisco Neri illegally crossed the border into Arizona and were ambushed.
+In July 1879, several rustlers attacked a rancho in northern Sonora, Mexico, killing several of the inhabitants.
+While hunting the murderers, Mexican Rurales led by Commandant Francisco Neri illegally crossed the border into Arizona and were ambushed.
 The posse leader was executed.
 Johnny Ringo later said that he was among the murderers, who also included Old Man Clanton, his sons Ike and Billy, along with "Curly Bill" Brocius, Indian Charlie, brothers Frank and Tom McLaury, Jim Hughes, Rattlesnake Bill, Joe Hill, Charlie Snow, Jake Guage, and Charlie Thomas.

-Clanton left his sons to run the San Pedro River ranch and moved to a new ranch in the Animas Valley of New Mexico, only a mile from the U.S.–Mexican border.
-This ranch served as a staging ground for cross-border cattle raids into Sonora, Mexico.
+Clanton left his sons to run the San Pedro River ranch and moved to a new ranch in the Animas Valley of New Mexico, only a mile from the Mexico–United States border.
+This ranch was a staging ground for cross-border cattle raids into Sonora, Mexico.

 Second Skeleton Canyon massacre

 Two years later, in July 1881, "Curly Bill" learned that several Mexican smugglers carrying silver were heading to the United States through Skeleton Canyon.
 He along with Johnny Ringo, Old Man, Ike and Billy Clanton, brothers Frank and Tom McLaury, Billy Grounds, and Zwing Hunt hid in the rocks above the trail.
-As the smugglers rode through the canyon the outlaw Cowboys opened fire and killed six of the nineteen men.
+As the smugglers rode through the canyon, the outlaw Cowboys opened fire and killed six of the nineteen men.
 They killed the rest when they tried to escape.